LL09-LegalCompliance-dowell/100080-dowelllegalzard/README.md

 - General:
   - Creates a new software license using the submitted json data, Returns the detail of the created license, success value, and event id.
-- `curl http://127.0.0.1:8000/api/licenses/ -X POST -H "Content-Type: application/json" -d ' { "software_name": "Sample 2", "license_name": "GPLv2", "version": "2.0", "type_of_license": "STRONGLY COPYLEFT", "description": "The 2.0 version of the Apache.", "disclaimer": "Copyright .", "risk_for_choosing_license": "One thing to consider is that you cannot combine Apache", "limitation_of_liability": "In no event and under no legal theory.", "license_url": "https://www.apache.org/licenses/LICENSE-2.0", "image_url": "https://www.apache.org/licenses/LICENSE-2.0", "recommendation": "2.0", "released_date": "2022-05-10", "is_active": true, "license_attributes": [], "license_compatibility": [], "license_compatible_with_lookup": [ "APACHE 2.0" ], "license_not_compatible_with_lookup": [] }'`
+- `curl http://127.0.0.1:8000/api/licenses/ -X POST -H "Content-Type: application/json" -d ' { "software_name": "SAMPLE 1", "license_name": "LGPLv2.1", "version": "2.0", "type_of_license": "WEAKLY COPYLEFT", "description": "The 2.0 version of the BSD License", "disclaimer": "Disclamer copyright", "risk_for_choosing_license": "One thing to consider is that you cannot combine LGPLv2.1 with.", "limitation_of_liability": "In no event and under no legal", "license_url": "https://www.apache.org/licenses/LICENSE-2.0", "image_url": "https://www.apache.org/licenses/LICENSE-2.0", "recommendation": "2.0", "released_date": "2022-05-10", "is_active": true, "license_attributes": [ "definition", "limitation_of_liability", "disclaimer", "recommendation", "trademark" ], "license_compatibility": [ { "license": "PUBLIC DOMAIN", "percentage_of_comaptibility": 45, "is_compatible": true }, { "license": "MIT/XII", "percentage_of_comaptibility": 70, "is_compatible": true }, { "license": "BSD", "percentage_of_comaptibility": 60, "is_compatible": true }, { "license": "APACHE 2.0", "percentage_of_comaptibility": 90, "is_compatible": true }, { "license": "GPLv2", "percentage_of_comaptibility": 80, "is_compatible": false }, { "license": "GPL2+", "percentage_of_comaptibility": 95, "is_compatible": false }, { "license": "GPLv3 or GPLv3+", "percentage_of_comaptibility": 100, "is_compatible": false } ], "license_compatible_with_lookup": [ "PUBLIC DOMAIN", "MIT/XII", "BSD", "APACHE 2.0" ], "license_not_compatible_with_lookup": [ "GPLv2", "GPL2+", "GPLv3 or GPLv3+" ] }'`

 - You can also open the link `http://127.0.0.1:8000/api/licenses/` in a browser and perform the post operation

 ```